Stock futures rise as Alphabet gains, lifts FAANG stocks

 (Reuters) - U.S. stock index futures rose on Tuesday, as Alphabet’s strong results lifted other high-growth technology companies, adding to a robust earnings season in the backdrop of a U.S.-China trade war and a strengthening dollar.

-Shares of Google-parent Alphabet Googol, part of the so-called FAANG stocks, jumped 4.6 percent in premarket trading and were set to scale a record high after the company reported better-than-expected quarterly revenue and profit as expenses from its Google search business grew more slowly.
+Shares of Google-parent Alphabet (GOOGL.O), part of the so-called FAANG stocks, jumped 4.6 percent in premarket trading and were set to scale a record high after the company reported better-than-expected quarterly revenue and profit as expenses from its Google search business grew more slowly.

 Other FAANG stocks also rose.
 Facebook (FB.O) climbed 1.9 percent, while Amazon (AMZN.O) gained 1.4 percent.
 Twitter (TWTR.N) gained 0.9 percent.